s8stchro/dh-project-ws14/README.md

+# Authorship Attribution from Stylistic Analysis Based on Particle Distribution
-# project for the digital humanities course at university of leipzig in ws 2014
+- project for the digital humanities course at university of leipzig in ws 2014

 - requires `python3` and `pip`
 - [@github](https://github.com/KLINGTdotNET/dh-project-ws14) [private]

+## motivation
+The aim of the project is to analyse texts in ancient greek new testment to identify the accustomed ways of using particles of specific authors.
+To achieve this aim, documents from several authors of the same era will be used for stylistic analysis (see xxx below) to determine their authorship attributions.
+Based on these statistics, some test documents of same authors will be used for verificaton.
+For the application, we intend to identify the authorship of anonymous texts.

+The project also has follwoing prospectives:
+- to characterise the stylistic development of an author through his life time
+- to observe the change of partical usage in greek lauguage through time by analyzing documents from different eras

 ## particle